-Undoubtedly, Magento 2 installation process using the wizard in the browser is quite cumbersome and time consuming, especially when we go with sample data.
-Over to that, we at KiwiCommerce tells you a complete new tactic to install Magento 2 within matters of minutes, and that is with the use of CLI.
+Undoubtedly, the Magento 2 installation process using the wizard in a browser is quite cumbersome and time consuming, especially when we use sample data.
+To overcome that, we at KiwiCommerce have got a completely new tactic to install Magento 2 within minutes, and that is with the use of CLI.

 Below is a couple of steps that lets you install and run Magento 2 in no time: